zeerakmo/Level4IndividualProject/src/readme.md

 	 - contains the RetinaFace implementation
  - Evaluation.ipynb
 	 - aggregates the output of the 4 algorithms
 	 - generates figures and runs experiments
+ - manual.md
+ 	 - contains more detailed instructions

 ## Instructions